 3. White lumps on tongue

-Tongue pain caused by white lumps on tongues that are not your toothpaste, could mean you are suffering from oral thrush.
+Tongue pain caused by white lumps on tongues that are not your toothpaste could mean you're suffering from oral thrush.

-Oral thrush is a yeast infection caused by an overproduction of candida which manifest as white lumps on tongues.
-The condition is often linked to antibiotics as these can kill off good bacteria and allow yeast to take over.
+Oral thrush is a yeast infection caused by an overproduction of candida which manifests as white lumps on tongues.
+The condition is often linked to antibiotics as these can kill off good bacteria and allow the yeast to take over.

 4. Burning tongue

-A burning tongue sensation can be caused by irritation or a vitamin deficiency.
+A burning tongue sensation can also be caused by irritation or a vitamin deficiency.